Updated 21 Jan 2025

 Duties

-- Do you have to handle chores like stripping beds, doing laundry, taking out the trash or doing the dishes?
-Or is there a housekeeper that handles that?
+- Find out if you have to handle chores like stripping beds, doing laundry, taking out the trash or doing the dishes.
+There may be a housekeeper that handles that, so find this out beforehand to avoid any surprises.

-- Any instructions for taking out the garbage and recycling?
-Days for pickup, where to put it, etc.
+- Get instructions for taking out the garbage and recycling.
+Find out the days for pickup and where to place the trash.

-- How often should you walk the dogs?
-Do they have any favourite parks or walks?
-How often do you have to feed the birds?
-Basically, anything you have to do to make sure the pets in the sit are being well looked after.
+- Find out how often you should walk the dogs, and whether they have any favourite parks or walks.
+Basically, find out anything you have to do to make sure the pets in the sit are being well looked after.

 You may want to read our house sitter guidelines here.